crux82/squad-it/README.md

 ## Contacts

-For any question or suggestion, you can send an e-mail to <croce@info.uniroma2.it>
+For any questions or suggestions, you can send an e-mail to <croce@info.uniroma2.it>

 More details will be also added to [http://sag.art.uniroma2.it/demo-software/squadit/](http://sag.art.uniroma2.it/demo-software/squadit/)